2016, Dan Carlin

-[4:33] It was something interesting going on that I think is worth talking about it dovetails into what I consider to be the larger issues then to the president of the United States may be here next January.
+[4:33] There was something interesting going on that I think is worth talking about Anna dovetails into what I consider to be the larger issues than who the president of the United States may be here next January.

-Protest the righteous self-righteous hate it I probably would have said instead of information I would have put a spin on it and said truth.
+protesti righteous self-righteous hay day I probably would have said instead of information I would have put a spin on it and said truth.

-Know about 20 I wrote a piece it was never probably switch you know I'm grateful for now but I had talked to I think I called it the death of objective truth.
+I was about 20 I wrote a piece it was never publish what you know I'm grateful for now but I had talked to I think I called it the death of objective truth.

-And at the time and this is probably 1985 or something and I was talking about how Once Upon a Time there was,
+And at the time and this was probably 1985 or something and I was talking about how Once Upon a Time there was,

-certain agreed-upon facts and end up on those facts you could then build an argument,
+certain agreed upon facts a 10 upon those facts you could then build an argument,

-and when you had an argument with somebody else about you know which way the country should turn for this or that political event,
+and when you had an argument with somebody else about you know which way the country should turn the dishes at political event,

-you wouldn't be arguing about the base level fact there would be an understanding and agreement on that and you can have the arguments now in the Merit of this specific case so you're not going back and argue and I don't even believe that you're right about your basic assumptions.
+you wouldn't be arguing about the base level facts there would be an understanding and agreement on that and you can have the arguments now on the Merit of the specific case you're not going back and arguing with I don't even believe you're right about your basic assumptions.

-The reason glad that wasn't published 20 years ago as I think an older wiser more cynical version of me today realizes that there never was anything like injected truth.
+The reason glad that wasn't published 20 years ago is I think an older wiser more cynical version of me today realizes that there never was anything like objective truth.

-Death of 20 year olds fantasy none the less I do find myself in positions all the time now.
+That's a 20 year olds fantasy nonetheless I do find myself in positions all the time now.

-And we've never done the showdown in over a common denominator I figure that it's an underserved audience if you're talking about things reasonably.
+And we've never dumbed The Showdown you know for a common denominator I figured that it's an unserved audience if you're talking about things reasonably.

-Know at a high level and I think we do things with a reasonably high level so you folks are not really my target audience when I say that I find.
+Get a little high level when I think we do things could reasonably high level so you folks are not really my target audience when I say that I find.

-Service a certain jealousy in my mother-in-law's book clubs because you're going to these book clubs other popular.
+So does certain jealousy in my mother-in-law's book clubs because she'll go to these book clubs and their popular.

-Women like these things and especially to Mom's and what not know Chinese book clubs in the all decide you know we're going to read this book and then when we finish it will all get together over coffee and we'll talk about the book.
+Women like these things and especially your mom's and and whatnot and join these book clubs in the all decide you know we're going to read this book and then we finish it will all get together over coffee and we'll talk about the book.

-Other reason I'm jealous about it is because they all read the same book.
+And the reason I'm jealous about it is because they've all read the same book.

 Nobody's going to argue about what happened to the main character in all these things you can talk about what you think above and beyond,

-you know the events themselves right we all agree that this happened now what do we think about it it's the one we think about it part that is the really needy fruitful part of a political discussion,
+you know the events themselves are we all agreed that this happened now what we think about it it's the one we think about it part that is the really meaty fruitful part of a political discussion,

 not the arguing over the basic facts.

-[7:23] Back in debating class that was considered a debate technique for the person they couldn't win the argument can't win the argument question the sources.
+[7:23] Back and debating class that was considered a debate technique for the person that couldn't win the argument can't win the argument question the sources.

-Divert the entire Affair so you're not talking about the thing you can't wait you're not talking about where this person got the information from right we went to the book club meeting and I read this book and you read that one doesn't make for a very interesting conversation about what we thought right.
+Diverse the entire Affair so you're not talking about the thing you can't when you're now talking about where this person got their information from right we went to the book club meeting and I read this book and you read that one.

-[7:46] So I find myself jealous that we all haven't read the same books.
+Doesn't make for a very interesting conversation about what we thought right so I found myself jealous that we all haven't read the same books.

-Because I'll have discussions with people about things but I can't get to square one because we don't know the same things if that makes sense.
+[7:50] Because I'll have discussions with people about things and I can't get to square one because we don't know the same things if that makes sense.

-[8:00] Know you want to explain a certain reality but they don't know about that reality and so you can find yourself having a discussion about.
+[8:00] Can you eat want to explain a certain reality but they don't know about that reality and so you find yourself having a discussion about,

-Every earlier level of factual level I mean case in point we were talking about essentially is information right truth is I would have said that as a twenty-year-old.
+Every earlier level of actual level M&K some point where we were talking about essential information right truth is I would have said that as a 20 year old.

-[8:32] The reason this is so important is because without it you are not having the right discussions mean in the United States today I Venture a guess that we have never ever in our history talk more often.
+[8:32] The reason this is so important is because without it you are not having the right discussion I mean in the United States today I am venturing gas that we have never ever in our history talk more often.